 What Lies Beneath One Of Indiana’s Most Popular Markets May Surprise You

 Thousands of people visit Indianapolis’ City Market each day, but few realize just how special this place is.
-The site is in the National Register of Historic Places and serves as a popular event venue, a great place to meet with friends for a bite to eat and, of course, the home of one of Indiana’s oldest and largest farmers markets.
+The site is in the National Register of Historic Places and serves as a popular event venue, a great place to meet with friends for a bite to eat, and, of course, the home of one of Indiana’s oldest and largest farmers markets.
+But there are other reasons why this market is so fascinating, including what’s hidden underneath.
+Did you know that there are catacombs in Indiana below this historic market?

-While you are picking out your fresh produce, locally sourced meats, a tasty meal or handmade gifts, you are also standing on top some very cool (and a bit creepy) catacombs!
+While you are picking out your fresh produce, locally sourced meats, a tasty meal, or handmade gifts, you are also standing on top of some very cool (and a bit creepy) catacombs!

 In 1886, this hoppin’ shoppin’ spot was accompanied by Tomlinson Hall.
 You may have noticed an old lone archway in the west wing plaza; this is the only (above ground) landmark left from the massive four-story structure that once served as a public venue, theater, event space, and convention center that could hold a whopping 3,800 people and a stage that could fit 500!
 The beautiful building came into being as a very generous gift from Stephen D. Tomlinson, who endowed the entirety of his estate to the city of Indianapolis.
 Tomlinson’s will contained very specific instructions for the development of a city market and community building, “for the use of citizens and city authorities” that could not be later rented out to any old business; it was to be a gift to the public.